jcastaneyra/gatsby-blog/src/posts/my_blog_with_gatsby_aws_amplify_in_few_minutes.en.md

 For now, AWS Amplify console works for me; maybe because I feel comfortable with AWS and have been working with it for several years, it is fast to bring my web sites online, including the domain and the SSL certificate.

 Do you have comments?
-Go to [dev.to](https://dev.to/jcastaneyra/your-blog-with-gatsby-aws-amplify-and-a-domain-in-route53-in-a-few-minutes-21dg)
+Go to [dev.to](https://dev.to/jcastaneyra/your-blog-with-gatsby-aws-amplify-and-a-domain-in-route53-in-a-few-minutes-21dg) or in [medium](https://medium.com/@jcastaneyra/your-blog-with-gatsby-aws-amplify-and-a-domain-in-route53-in-a-few-minutes-40aed7753bd6?sk=7540e6b49f256ba731eed8470d3d62ce)